The Architecture of Agency Volume 5 Measure Responsibility

 Ethics in a branching universe

 A switch sits in front of you.
 Flipping it prevents a great harm — with 99.9% probability.
 In the remaining 0.1%, the flip itself causes a smaller harm that would not otherwise have occurred.
-In a single-world picture this is an easy call: flip the switch, and almost certainly no one gets hurt.
-But if Everett is right, there is no “almost certainly.”
-Every quantum event branches into divergent realities; every outcome with nonzero amplitude occurs somewhere.
-Flip the switch and, with certainty, a version of you stands in some branch over the smaller harm you caused.
-Refuse to flip it and, across nearly all the weight of what happens next, the great harm arrives on schedule.
+In a single-world picture this looks like an easy call: flip the switch, and almost certainly no one gets hurt.
+On an Everettian description, the modeled outcomes occupy branches with different weights rather than waiting for one branch to be selected by collapse.
+Flip the switch and some descendant histories contain the smaller harm; refuse and much more of the modeled weight contains the great one.

 It is not over.
 It is clarified.
 But the clarification forces a re-architecture, and this chapter builds it.

-The picture doing the damage is the Quantum Branching Universe (QBU) — the Everettian reading of quantum mechanics that Volume 2 put to epistemic work: no collapse, no outcome annihilated, every branch real, and each branch carrying an objective weight, its Measure, given by the squared amplitude of the wavefunction.
+The picture doing the work is the Quantum Branching Universe (QBU) — the Everettian reading of quantum mechanics that Volume 2 put to epistemic work: no fundamental collapse, decohering outcomes represented within the quantum state, and squared amplitude supplying Measure.
 Measure and Credence is the primer; the formal construction of branches and timelines belongs to the physics volume, with the details in The Quantum Branching Universe.
-Here I take the picture as given and ask what survives of responsibility, obligation, and the self.
-The answer is: all three — transformed.
+This chapter takes that contested interpretation as a condition and asks what follows for responsibility, obligation, and the self.
+Nothing here makes QBU necessary to the rest of the volume.

 From Binary to Distributional

 The obvious objection: the QBU is deterministic.
-The universal wavefunction evolves unitarily; the totality of branches, with all their weights, is fixed.
-Nothing you do adds a branch or deletes one.
+The universal wavefunction evolves unitarily; no embedded act adds to or subtracts from its total normalized weight.
 What is there to navigate?

 The answer lies in where you are standing.
 From the God’s-eye view, everything is fixed — but you have never occupied the God’s-eye view and never will.
-You are an embedded subsystem of the wavefunction, an agent whose deliberation is itself part of the physics, and the question that matters is indexed to your vantage: the present decision node in the branching structure, the fork you are at now.
-You cannot command your counterparts in other branches; they are as far beyond your reach as other people.
-What you control is the thing your deliberation physically is: the policy enacted here, which determines how Measure distributes across the futures that descend from this node.
+You are an embedded subsystem of the wavefunction, an agent whose deliberation is itself part of the physics, and the question that matters is indexed to your Vantage: the conditioning record for the present decision situation in the branching model.
+You cannot command counterparts in other branches.
+What deliberation can represent are alternative policies available at this Vantage and the descendant distributions associated with them.
+This is the ordinary counterfactual posture of decision theory, not control exercised from outside the physics.

 Obligations at a Vantage